 Viewing your career page

 Managers and admins with content visibility of others can view the career page of their direct and indirect reports on their reports' profile pages.
 To view another team member's profile page, search for them in the dropdown menu under "Show role for".
 You will only see the names of people whose career page you can view.

 Defining and editing a role

 To define a role, click the “Set up role” button, or the "Edit role" button if a role definition has already been started.
 From the edit role form, a role template can be selected or a role can be defined by adding responsibilities or competencies manually.
-Currently, only admins can create role templates, while employees and managers can setup and augment a role manually.
+Currently, only admins can create role templates, that will normally include 2-5 responsibilities and a set of competencies, while employees and managers can set up and augment a role manually.
 For more info about creating role templates see the Creating role templates article (admins only).

 Up to 4 future roles can be added to a career profile at any given time.
 Future roles are intended as a way for you to indicate which roles you may be interested in at a future time, see role expectations for different roles, and identify growth opportunities to help you work towards being ready to move into a potential future role.

 Future roles do not have to be roles you are already planning to move into.
 Future roles can be several steps ahead, or they can be roles you are simply exploring to see how interested you may be in that role at some point.